As promised - This is my updated review following Nikon's latest firmware update that adds improved autofocus.

 Summary: if you want to skip the rest - The Nikon Z6 is a very capable mirrorless camera for shooters that are not money-making professionals.
 I am impressed with how well it is made and the performance for still images and video are both excellent.
 As far as video is concerned it is the best Video-capable camera Nikon has released to date, Nikon took a giant step forward in regards to the video capabilities on this camera.
 The many useful features of the Z6 out weighs any shortcommings and is a worthy camera to own and use.

 No Battery Grip: It was rumored early that a battery grip would be offered which due to a lack of a coupling on the bottom of the Z cameras there will never be a true working grip, Nikon did release an awful battery grip that is both ugly and not all that useful.

 The Nikon Z6 mounted on the Nikkor 400mm ED FL f/2.8 lens

 My Wildlife Bird in Flight experience with the Nikon Z6 mounted on a Nikkor 400mm ED FL f/2.8 with and without a 1.4 TC.
-Knowing how the D500 performs I hoped Nikon Z6 would rise to the standards of the D500 for tracking fast moving birds.
+Knowing how well the D500 performs I hoped Nikon Z6 would rise to the standards of the D500 for tracking fast moving birds.
 How did it do?
-It works well but not without some missed shots, this is only as it relates to very demanding bird in flight photography using the Super Telephoto lenses tracking and continuous focus - your skills at tracking and the cameras ability to maintain focus.
-In all other photography situations, I found the Z cameras perform very well indeed
+It works well but I had some missed shots as it relates to very demanding bird in flight photography using the Super Telephoto lenses with tracking and continuous focus.
+In all photography situations, I found the Z cameras perform very well indeed